Wolfgang Strickling's Android Eclipse Page

 calendar depend on the time zone of the android device!

 the system clock adjust screen.

-can not change the system clock itself, as android protects
+can not change the system clock itself, as android protects system

+time.
 However, my desire has an average delay of about 1 second.
-The entered

-synchronization of EclipseDroid's time to GPS time.
-For unstable GPS
+continuous synchronization of EclipseDroid's time to GPS time.
+For

 Selection location, date for simulation and selecting an eclipse

 There are special screens from the menu, where you can select the

 location, the date for simulation and select an eclipse.

 With the map screen you will see the global progress of the eclipse.